dHughes97/2143-DeltonH-OOP/Assignments/OOP_Primer/README.md

 #### Method
-**Definition:**is a function within a class that manipulates the member variables and/or allows the user to use a the created structure in a variety of ways.
+**Definition:** Is a function within a class that manipulates the member variables and/or allows the user to use a the created structure in a variety of ways.
 **Code Example:**
 ```
 void pushFront(int val) {